 I am super excited today that we have Kim from the sewing blog Sweet Red Poppy here guest posting again and I am SURE you are going to love this tutorial!
 Hold on to your hats, we’ve got a baby hat tutorial (see what I did there?).
-It’s a DIY Knit Baby Hat with a cute little top knot and I love it!
+It’s a DIY Knit Baby Hat pattern with a cute little top knot and I love it!

 I’m so excited to share this quick and easy sewing tutorial with you!
 Knit baby hats are one of my all-time favorite things to sew for baby showers.
 They come together quickly and they require a minimal amount of fabric.
 Plus, they’re as practical as they are cute!
 The pattern used in this tutorial is a size 0-6 months.

-DIY Baby Hat Tutorial:
+DIY Baby Hat Pattern:

 - 2, 1/4 of a yard cuts of coordinating knit fabrics (fabric must have at least 25% stretch, I used Art Gallery knits because they contain lycra and they have great recovery.)